stonepros/stone/doc/dev/dashboard/ui_goals.rst

 Understanding the Persona of the Target User
 ============================================

-Ceph has historically been administered from the CLI.
-The CLI has always and will always offer the richest, most flexible way to install and manage a Ceph cluster.
+Stone has historically been administered from the CLI.
+The CLI has always and will always offer the richest, most flexible way to install and manage a Stone cluster.
 Administrators who require and demand this level of control are unlikely to adopt a UI for anything more than a technical curiosity.

 The relevance of the UI is therefore more critical for a new SysAdmin, where it can help technology